Cemetery / Graveyard Scenario

 Overview

-The cemetery or graveyard scenario is a setting-based erotic interest in which the location itself (its hush, its taboo, and its proximity to mortality) supplies the charge, rather than any particular sexual act.
-It is sometimes loosely labelled coimetrophilia, though that word more often denotes a non-sexual fondness for cemeteries (collecting epitaphs, photographing monuments) and overlaps with the hobby term taphophilia.
-This article traces the term, the long history of graveyard trysts, the psychology of taboo arousal, and the genuine legal and emotional risks.
-It must be sharply distinguished from necrophilia, which concerns the dead body itself; here the appeal is the place and the mood it evokes, between consenting living adults.
+The cemetery or graveyard scenario is a setting-based erotic interest in which the location itself, its hush, its taboo, and its nearness to mortality, supplies the charge, rather than any particular sexual act.
+It is sometimes given the clinical-sounding label coimetrophilia, though that word more often denotes a non-sexual fondness for cemeteries (collecting epitaphs, photographing monuments) and overlaps with the hobby term taphophilia.
+The scenario must be kept sharply apart from necrophilia, which concerns the dead body itself: here the appeal is the place and the mood it carries, between consenting living adults.
+What follows traces the word, the long documented history of graveyard trysts, what psychology can and cannot say about taboo arousal, and the real legal and emotional risks.

 History & origins